Effective date: 12 Mar 2023

 0.3.
 Security Cookies: We use Security Cookies for security purposes.

 0.4.
 Advertising Cookies: Advertising Cookies are used to serve you with advertisements that may be relevant to you and your interests.
+In particular, TibiaQA displays ads through Google Ads.
+You can learn how Google uses your data.
+You can also control which ads will be displayed to you through Google's Ad Center.

 5. Use of Data